solliancenet/crypto-workshop/02_Avalanche.md

     ![Graphical user interface, application Description automatically generated](./images/media/image35.png)

-4. Return to the Gitpod window.

-5. Select the navigation button **Get the balance** to continue.
+4. Return to the Gitpod window, select the navigation button **Get the balance** to continue.

 ## Get the balance

-1. Follow the instructions.
+1. Follow the instructions to edit the `balance.ts` file.
 When complete you should see something like:

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./images/media/image36.png)